 The holidays present unique challenges to staying on track with our goals of sobriety.
-We associate the holidays with celebration, and over the course of our addictions, we came to associate celebration with drugs and alcohol.
-Here are a few suggestions for keeping yourself in line with your sobriety during the holiday season.
+We associate the holidays with celebration.
+Then, over the course of our addictions, we came to associate celebration with drugs and alcohol.
+Through our alcohol addiction treatments, you can learn practical sober living tips for the holiday season.

 1. Make time to listen to yourself, and trust your instincts